best air purifier for grit

 Specification:

-Coverage Area Up to 1,000 sq ft in one hour
+Coverage Area Up to 1,000 sq ft per hour

-Filtration System 3-layer system (pre-filter, HEPA filter, activated carbon)
+Filtration System 3-layer (pre-filter, HEPA filter, activated carbon)

-Pollutant Removal Efficiency Filters up to 99.9% of dust, pollen, smoke, pet dander, VOCs
+Pollutant Removal Efficiency Up to 99.9% of dust, pollen, smoke, pet dander, VOCs

-Particle Filtration Capability Filters particles 700 times smaller than a human hair
+Particle Filtration Capability Particles 700 times smaller than a human hair

 Certifications CARB, ETL, ISO, UL, Energy Star